Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 - Malnutrition: If the body is deprived of food, there is a drop in testosterone levels, and estrogen levels stay the same.

-Below is more information about gynecomastia so you can decide if you want to consider this procedure.
-You also may want to think about other procedures, such as a tummy tuck or double chin removal.
+Below is more information about gynecomastia surgery so you can decide if you want to consider a gynecomastia surgery procedure.

 Gynecomastia Surgery Overview

-The goal of the procedure is to restore the male breast to its normal contour.
-Your surgeon may use liposuction, excision, or a combination of these procedures.
-If you have extra glandular breast tissue, liposuction is ineffective, so it needs to be excised.
+The goal of a male breast reduction procedure is to restore the male breast to its normal size and contour.
+Your surgeon may use liposuction, excision, or a combination of these procedures during your gynecomastia surgery.
+If you have excess breast tissue, liposuction is ineffective, so it needs to be excised.

 Surgeons most often use the intra-areolar incision, which goes along the bottom part of the areola; the length of the incision depends on your anatomy.

-This procedure is desirable because of the small incision that is almost invisible when it heals.
+This gynecomastia surgery is desirable because of the small incision that is almost invisible when it heals.

 Another popular method to reduce the size of the male breasts is ultrasonic liposuction.
-This form of liposuction uses ultrasonic waves to break up the fat tissue for easier removal.
+This form of liposuction uses ultrasonic waves to break up the fat cells for easier removal.

 However, ultrasonic liposuction isn’t effective if you have glandular gynecomastia; this condition requires excision surgery for best results.